georgerobotics/cyw43-driver/firmware/README.md

 This binary is then converted to a header file, e.g. xxd -i 43439A0-7.95.49.00.combined The macros `CYW43_WIFI_FW_LEN`, `CYW43_CLM_LEN` specify the unpadded size of the original firmware binaries in bytes.

-The BT firmware binary is stored as a static array in cyw43_btfw_43439.h and has the following format.
+The Bluetooth firmware binary for the 43439 (eg found on the Raspberry Pi Pico W) is available as a static array in `cyw43_btfw_43439.h` and has the following format:

     1 byte: number of characters in version string including null terminator n bytes: zero terminated version string
     1 byte: number of records following

-Each record has the following format...
+    Each record then has the following format:
         1 byte: data count
         2 bytes: address
         1 byte: address type
         n bytes: data

+The Bluetooth firmware binary for the 4343A1 (eg found in the Murata 1DX) is available as a static array in `cyw43_btfw_4343A1.h`.